-- Hover to the New option and you will be presented with a list of the available types.
+- Hover to the New option, and you will see a list of the available types.

-In order to add a custom file type, navigate your way through the registry and paste this particular command:
+To add a custom file type, navigate your way through the registry, and paste this particular command:

 - Replace the “.XXX’ with any desired file type such as .png, .docx, .blend etc.

-- You will be asked if you intend to make changes the registry, to which you should click Yes to proceed.
+- Confirm if you intend to make changes the registry, to which you should click Yes to proceed.